We all know that Christmas officially begins on Christmas Eve, but when does Christmas end?

 A Bit of History on the Feast of the Epiphany

 The feast of the Epiphany originated in the East as a major feast day.
 The name Epiphany, meaning ‘manifestation’ or ‘theophany’ (understood particularly as a manifestation of Israel’s Messiah to the Gentile nations), has also been associated with the other biblical manifestations of Christ.
 Historically, at least three events were celebrated on the same January 6 feast day—the feast of the Nativity (not Dec.
-25), the visit from the Magi, and the Lord’s Baptism—in various locations in the first centuries of Christianity.
+25), the visit from the Magi, and the Lord’s Baptism—in various locations in the first centuries of Christianity, and sometimes also a fourth, Christ’s first miracle at the wedding feast of Cana.
 It was called generally the feast of the Epiphany because these were all epiphanies of Christ.
 Eastern Rite Catholics today, for example, celebrate the ‘epiphany’ of the Lord’s baptism on January 6, and not primarily the ‘epiphany’ of the visit from the Three Wise Men, while Latin Rite Catholics currently celebrate these two feasts on consecutive Sundays.

 To make things even more confusing, the visit from the Magi that is today most associated with Epiphany in the Latin Rite likely occurred after the Presentation in the Temple (which is celebrated on February 2), because it was after the Magi visited the Holy Family that they fled to Egypt to escape Herod’s murderous threats.